 Costa Mesa, CA

-Michael has directed many church choirs and has been Artistic Director for three auditioned community handbell ensembles in the Denver, Colorado area.
+Michael has directed many church choirs and has been Artistic Director for three auditioned community handbell ensembles in the Denver, Colorado, area.
 He has directed handbells for more than 40 years and leads festivals and workshops nation-wide and internationally.
-Michael is also a creative solo ringer and co-founder of STEP.
+Michael is also a composer and arranger as well as a creative solo ringer and co-founder of STEP.
+Michael has expertise in massed conducting and in leading classes on techniques at workshops, festivals, and in smaller customized coaching sessions.

 Donna has been instrumental in developing handbell ringing in both school and church settings for over 30 years.
 She has a national reputation as a clinician/director for young ringers as well as massed ringing events.
 She is past member of the Area 5 Board.